Trending Topics

 img

 As manufacturing continues to evolve and adapt, microfactories are one of the most promising concepts among the smart manufacturing trends driving the industry forward.
-Drawing on advanced technology and automation while catering to the needs of today’s manufacturing customers, the microfactory, also known as micromanufacturing, is poised to help manufacturers improve margins and increase customer responsiveness — all at comparatively low overhead compared to conventional factory builds.
-This article will explore micromanufacturing processes, benefits and optimal use cases.
+Drawing on advanced technology and automation while catering to the needs of today’s manufacturing customers, the microfactory, also known as micromanufacturing, is poised to help manufacturers improve margins and increase customer responsiveness—all at comparatively low overhead compared to conventional factory builds.
+As a result, microfactories have emerged as a practical solution for reshoring and regionalization while avoiding the space and labor demands of conventional factory builds.

 A microfactory is a highly automated facility, built to provide a focused, vertically integrated set of start-to-finish manufacturing services.
 The microfactory is based on a cellular configuration, where pieces can move from one station to another in any order, not necessarily in a linear fashion, and can even return to the same station more than once in a production process.
+This differs from traditional manufacturing facilities, which typically rely on rigid configurations and processes.
 Microfactories use advanced technology and automation to offer exceptional efficiency in customized designs.
 The rise of Industry 4.0, with its emphasis on connectivity and automation, has been a major driver of this concept throughout the manufacturing sector over conventional factories.

 The origin of the microfactory

-The concept of the microfactory was first introduced in 1990, with the Mechanical Engineer Laboratory (MEL) of Japan working to reduce the size and footprint of traditional manufacturing equipment to improve efficiency.
+The concept of the microfactory was first introduced in 1990, with the Mechanical Engineer Laboratory (MEL) of Japan working to reduce the size and footprint of traditional manufacturing equipment to improve operational efficiency and support lean manufacturing principles.
 This system eventually led to the cellular, modular format of today’s microfactories.
 With early success in prototyping and custom, low-volume work, the potential of the microfactory system quickly became apparent.

 As technology caught up, circumstances provided the perfect opportunity for the microfactory to experience a resurgence.
+In particular, the emergence of Industry 4.0 technology and the growth of digital manufacturing maturity made it possible for the microfactory concept to expand.
 One of the primary benefits of microfactories is that they can be installed almost anywhere, including in existing warehouses or vacant facilities, without the need for major retrofitting.
 Microfactories are also designed to operate in proximity to the customer base.

 With the global supply chain disruptions brought on by the COVID-19 pandemic, the microfactory concept became an optimal solution to reduce supply chain risk, improve operating margins for manufacturers and allow customers to order nearly any quantity, that is, without minimum volume requirements.